Click this messge to hide it.

 - Optional Georgian glazing beads, which can be removed or left out if you prefer contemporary plain glazing

-- Double glazed doors and windows
+- Double glazed doors and windows with annealed glass (no plastic, acrylic, styrene or perspex)

 - Premium double glazed windows with 24mm thick double glazing units, 16mm air gaps, weatherstripped sash openings and profiled aluminium cills for durability